patrykidkowiak/repo-info-angular/README.md

 # RepoInfoAngular

-This is a frontend part of [repo-info](https://github.com/patrykidkowiak/repo-info) project.
+This is the frontend part of [repo-info](https://github.com/patrykidkowiak/repo-info) project.

 Generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.